wpbSabi/ducks/README.md

 ## The Story

 Let's fly to the GIF visualization first and then provide the background.
+The egg-laying data was collected from our four ducks.

 ![](GIF_of_Number_of_Duck_Eggs_Laid_by_Day.gif)